egoryaynov/weather-app/README.md

 ## <a name="about">About project</a>
 Weather application with save favorites functionality in local storage.
 Using [OpenWeatherMap](https://openweathermap.org/) API
+You can see project on github pages https://egoryaynov.github.io/weather-app/
 ------------

 ## <a name="technologies">Technologies</a>